AVSaiKumar/OfflineXcode/README.md

 This iOS Xcode project demonstrates a secure method for conducting offline payment transactions between users.
 It utilizes encryption and Apple's Secure Enclave to protect sensitive data, enabling transactions even without a constant internet connection.

 **Key Features**
+* Freedom at your fingertips.
+Receive and spend money effortlessly, anytime, anywhere, with this revolutionary offline payment solution.
 * Offline transaction processing
 * Secure storage of balance and index data using the Secure Enclave
 * Encryption with elliptic curve keys
 * Digital signature verification
 * Offline balance download and verification
 * Offline balance transfer
-* Freedom at your fingertips.
-Receive and spend money effortlessly, anytime, anywhere, with this revolutionary offline payment solution.

-** Architecture **
- **Here's the explanation, incorporating definitions of Secure Enclave and Keychain:**

 **Understanding Secure Enclave and Keychain:**